 Once he entered the playoffs, things got more serious for Pass.
 He was set up to go against the #2 seed from the South, Clone.
 It should be noted that Clone was not only #2 in his division but ranked #5 across all four divisions.
 Despite this, Pass was heavily favored to win and did so with ease.

-Clone is known for his expertise as a puncher and he’s also a name flipping specialist.
-However, despite his talent, he is no match for Pass in terms of patterns, cadence, and flow.
-Therefore, while Clone gave the battle his best effort, Pass emerged the winner and displayed outstanding rapping abilities.
+Clone is known for his expertise as a puncher, and he’s also a name-flipping specialist.
+However, despite his talent, he is no match for Pass regarding patterns, cadence, and flow.
+Therefore, while Clone gave the battle his best effort, Pass emerged as the winner and displayed outstanding rapping abilities.

-While he may have secured the projected victory, he was still producing content just as potent as his battles in the regular season.
-What makes Pass so dangerous as a opponent is the fact he imposes his aggression on his opponent and keeps full control of his pacing not just in rapping ability but in endurance.
-Pass writes uphill and makes you have to earn every round.
-Any round that Pass lost up until this point was because it was snatched.
-If we were to grade rounds on a scale of 1-10, he is consistently at a 8.5/10 every round, with the chance to kick it up a 9.5/10.
+While he may have secured the projected victory, he was still producing content as potent as his battles in the regular season.
+Pass is dangerous as an opponent because he imposes his aggression on his opponent and controls his pacing, not just in rapping ability but in endurance.
+Pass writes uphill and requires you to earn every round.
+Pass lost any round until this point because it was snatched.
+If we were to grade rounds on a scale of 1-10, he is consistently at an 8.5/10 every round, with the chance to kick it up to a 9.5/10.
 The margin of error is so minimal against Pass that if you even slightly move your foot off the pedal, he will take off on you.

 Quarter Finals: Pass vs. Ciddy

-The road only got more difficult for Pass as he took on the #1 ranked battle rapper of the entire season in terms of Total Battle Score – Ciddy.
+The road only got more complicated for Pass as he took on the #1 ranked battle rapper of the entire season in terms of Total Battle Score – Ciddy.
 Additionally, Ciddy was the #1 seed from the North division and had an excellent style that could stand its own against Pass’s abilities.
-Ciddy has a slight advantage as he punches more but both talented rappers are known for their fluidity, flows, angles, patterns and multis.
-Both have excellent range with a variety of pockets and they both can easily match wits with their best attributes.
+Ciddy has a slight advantage as he punches more, but both talented rappers are known for their fluidity, flows, angles, patterns, and multis.
+Both have excellent range with a variety of pockets, and they both can easily match wits with their best attributes.
 And they showed it off in this battle as they went to war.
 However, Pass wins by a split decision.
 It was a close call and one of his toughest battles in the season.

-Now at the semi-finals, Pass had to battle against Shotti P, a battle rapper similar to Clone in some aspects.
+At the semi-finals, Pass had to battle against Shotti P, a battle rapper similar to Clone in some aspects.
 However, despite Shotti P’s abilities, just like Clone, he could not hold his own against Pass nor go the distance with him.
-Shotti P was a #4 seed from the North Division and his story was a feel-good story as he overachieved for the season.
+Shotti P was a #4 seed from the North Division, and his story was feel-good as he overachieved for the season.
 However, despite giving it his best shot, Pass got the best of him.

-This battle highlighted what many of us already knew, i.e., Pass’ numerous pockets, his consistency, and his endurance.
-Ever since his season debut against Fate, Pass has been a consistent hard-hitter, and is definitely a contender for the finals.
+This battle highlighted what many of us already knew, i.e., Pass’s numerous pockets, consistency, and endurance.
+Ever since his season debut against Fate, Pass has been a consistent hard-hitter and is a contender for the finals.
 He has been giving $100K worth of effort and passion all season.

 So far, Bill Collector has faced six opponents and has come out with a total score of 2405 points.